mindspore-ai/docs/install/mindspore_ascend310_install_pip_en.md

 python --version
 ```

-If you are using a ARM architecture system, please ensure that pip installed for current Python has a version >= 19.3.
+If you are using an ARM architecture system, please ensure that pip installed for current Python has a version >= 19.3.
 If not, upgrade pip with the following command.

 ```bash
 python -m pip install -U pip